MaxMahem/no_drop/README.md

 Wraps a value in a guard type to ensure it is explicitly consumed before the guard is dropped.

-- **Debug-Only Checks**: Use the `dbg` module for zero-cost release builds with panic checks only in debug mode
+- **Debug-Only Checks**: Use the `dbg` module for zero-cost release builds with drop checks only in debug mode
-- **Always-Checked Mode**: Use the `rls` module for panic checks in all build configurations
+- **Always-Checked Mode**: Use the `rls` module for drop checks in all build configurations
 - **Custom Messages**: Use the `NoDropMsg` variant to provide custom panic messages

 ### `DropGuard` and `DropGuardMsg`

 A mutable drop guard that can be dynamically armed and disarmed.

-- **Debug-Only Checks**: Use the `dbg` module for zero-cost release builds with panic checks only in debug mode.
-Nearly zero-cost in release builds (one `bool`).
+- **Debug-Only Checks**: Use the `dbg` module for zero-cost release builds with drop checks only in debug mode.
+Nearly zero cost in release builds (one `bool`).
-- **Always-Checked Mode**: Use the `rls` module for panic checks in all build configurations
+- **Always-Checked Mode**: Use the `rls` module for drop checks in all build configurations
 - **Custom Messages**: Use the `DropGuardMsg` variant to provide custom panic messages

 ## Usage - `NoDrop` and `NoDropMsg`

 ### Debug-Only Protection (`dbg` module)

-The `dbg` module provides panic protection in debug builds while being a zero-cost wrapper in release builds:
+The `dbg` module provides panic protection in debug builds while being a zero cost wrapper in release builds:

 ```rust
 use no_drop::dbg::NoDrop;